4d-go-mobile/sdk/docs/formatter_bindind_code.md

 UI for fields are by default only `UILabel`, a swift graphical component to display text by filling `text` or `attributedText` field.

-By default we bind on `text`, and we could find in storyboard generated this `User Defined Runtime Attributes`
+By default we bind on `text`, and we could find in storyboard generated when selecting the label this `User Defined Runtime Attributes`

 | KeyPath | Type | Value |
 | -| - | - |